inspec/inspec/docs/resources.rst

 yaml -- DONE
 =====================================================
-Use the ``yaml`` audit resource to test configuration data in a |yaml| file.
+Use the ``yaml`` InSpec resource to test configuration data in a |yaml| file.

 Syntax -- DONE
 -----------------------------------------------------
-A ``yaml`` audit resource block declares the configuration data to be tested.
+A ``yaml`` InSpec resource block declares the configuration data to be tested.
 For example:

 .. code-block:: ruby